raphaelhetzel/local-campus-app/documentation/architecture.md

 those services don't support any tiering.
 Topics are shared over the `discovery` service, which is populated by a special publishing application running on every hub.
 They MUST not be shared by the android devices, they should only come directly from the hub the client is connected to.
+The Topic messages contain a field `deviceIdentifier` which identiefies the location the topic was broadcasted at.
+As the App will receive the LocationId of the hub using Scampis location service, this allows to identify all Topics relevant to the current location.

 ```
 String: topicName // e.g /tum or /tum/garching